A Strong Bisimulation for a Classical Term Calculus: Introduction

 The reason why Regnier's result is not immediate is that redexes present on one side of an equation may disappear on the other side of it, as illustrated with the terms in (\ref{eq:example:permutation:lambda}).
 One might rephrase this observation by stating that $\eqregnier$ is \emph{not a strong bisimulation} over the set of $\lambda$-terms.
 If it were, then establishing that $\sigma$-equivalent terms behave essentially in the same way would be trivial.

 Adopting a more refined view of $\lambda$-calculus as suggested by linear logic, which splits cut elimination on logical derivations into multiplicative and exponential steps, yields a decomposition of $\beta$-reduction on terms into multiplicative/exponential steps.
 The theory of \emph{explicit substitutions} (a survey can be found in~\cite{Kesner09}) provides a convenient syntax to reflect this splitting at the term level.
-Indeed, $\beta$-reduction can be decomposed into two steps, namely \cdelia{$\rB$}{$\rBeta$} (for {\tt B}eta), and $\rS$ (for {\tt S}ubstitution):
+Indeed, $\beta$-reduction can be decomposed into two steps, namely $\rBeta$ (for {\tt B}eta), and $\rS$ (for {\tt S}ubstitution):

-\delia{or, more generally, the \emph{reduction at a $\mathtt{d}$istance} version for $\rBeta$, introduced in~\cite{AccattoliK10}, and written $\rB$:}
+or, more generally, the \emph{reduction at a $\mathtt{d}$istance} version for $\rBeta$, introduced in~\cite{AccattoliK10}, and written $\rB$:

-Firing the $\rB$-rule creates an \emph{explicit substitution} operator, written $\termsubs{x}{u}{t}$, so that $\rB$ essentially reconfigures symbols \delia{(is in some sense an innocuous or \emph{\plain} rule)}, and indeed reads as a multiplicative cut in proof-nets.
-The $\rS$-rule executes the substitution by performing a replacement of all free occurrences of $x$ in $t$ with $u$, written $\subsapply{\subs{x}{u}}{t}$, so that it is $\rS$ that performs interesting or \emph{meaningful} computation in the sense that it performs an exponential cut in proof-nets.
+Firing the $\rB$-rule creates a new \emph{explicit substitution} operator, written $\exsubs{x}{u}$, so that $\rB$ essentially reconfigures symbols (it is in some sense an innocuous or \emph{\plain} rule), and indeed reads as a multiplicative cut in proof-nets.
+The $\rS$-rule executes the substitution by performing a replacement of all free occurrences of $x$ in $t$ with $u$, written $\subsapply{\subs{x}{u}}{t}$, so that it is $\rS$ that performs interesting or \emph{meaningful} computation in the sense that it performs exponential cut steps in proof-nets.
+We write $\reduce[\rS]$ for $\rrule{\rS}$ steps inside an arbitrary context and similarly for $\reduce[\rB]$.